vistaprint/grunt-js-test/README.md

 #### Adding custom HTML to test pages

 As grunt-js-test generates the test HTML pages for you, on occasion you need to add some HTML to the DOM of the page prior to your JavaScript running.
-There are two ways to do this, the easiest is to simply create a file named `.inject.html` alonside your test JavaScript file.
+There are two ways to do this, the easiest is to simply create a file named `.inject.html` alongside your test JavaScript file.

 For example, if you had a test file called `something.unittests.js` you could have a similarly named file `something.unittests.inject.html`, the contents of which would be added to the body of the generated test page.